saikrishnaraoyadagiri/socialMediaApp/README.md

 Front End:
 1. After unzipping the file, open the projectFinal folder in the visual studio code Editor
 2. Now open the terminal, your path will be till projectFinal.
-So Navigate to project folder which is inside the projectFinal folder with”cd” the command in point 3
+So Navigate to project folder which is inside the projectFinal folder and then install dependendencies from package and run the front end with these commands
 3.	cd project
-4.	then Run “npm  i”
+4.	npm  i
-5.	then Run “ npm  start”
+5.	npm  start

 Back End:
 1. Open the pyFinal folder in a new window of visual studio code